It (2017 film): Commercial analysis

 Reports in August 2017 from Forbes's Scott Mendelson predicted the film may enter the record books for the horror movie genre, with a realistic prediction of It opening over or under of The Conjuring (2013) and The Conjuring 2s (2016) $40 million opening weekend, though Mendelson stated that Fifty Shades Darkers (2017) $46.6 million opening, and $114.4 million domestic finish may just be at the lower end of expectations.
 Mendelson later stated that while It will break the record for biggest opening weekend for a non-sequel R-rated horror movie, held by The Conjuring (2013) at $41.8 million, it may snag one of the biggest gaps between first newbie and second place newbie ever, a record is held by the opening weekends of Star Wars: The Force Awakens (2015) and Alice in Wonderland (2010), with him concluding "It's not beyond the mountains of madness that It could snag $77m all by itself."
 Brent Lang of Variety stated that initial tracking suggested that Muschietti's It is on pace to open to more than $50 million.
 Jeremy Fuster of TheWrap reported that It could attain as much as $60 million in its opening weekend, a figure that would give It the biggest theatrical debut in horror movie history, surpassing Hannibals (2001) $58 million, as well as the biggest opening for any film released in September, surpassing Hotel Transylvania 2s (2015) $48.4 million.
-Brandon Katz of The Observer stated that if It lives up to its $60 million prediction, it could be looking at a worldwide total somewhere around $450 million.
+Brandon Katz of Observer stated that if It lives up to its $60 million prediction, it could be looking at a worldwide total somewhere around $450 million.
 In August, co-editor-in-chief of Deadline.com Michael Fleming suggested that the film could exceed a $70 million opening weekend, and even hit $80 million at the box office.
 C.S.
 Strowbridge of The Numbers estimated that the film would be a box office success, suggesting Muschietti's film to be the biggest hit of the month and dominating the box office in its respective weekend of release.
 Strowbridge stated that if the buzz of reception increases then a $60 million opening weekend and $160 million total becomes more likely, with Strowbridge remarking that It may even become the all-time highest-grossing film released in September, a record currently held by Crocodile Dundee (1986).
 Strowbridge remarked that Annabelle: Creation may lose over 1,000 theaters the day It comes out.
 By the week of its release, estimates were raised to $60–70 million in domestic ticket sales.